dev-au/tezapi/readme.md

 ## Advanced Features and Best Practices

-In addition to the basic setup and usage, aiohttp-api offers advanced features and best practices for building robust web applications.
+In addition to the basic setup and usage, TezAPI offers advanced features and best practices for building robust web applications.

 ### Advanced Routing Techniques

 #### Route Parameters

-In aiohttp-api, you can define routes with parameters that capture dynamic values from the URL.
+In TezAPI, you can define routes with parameters that capture dynamic values from the URL.
 For example:

 ```python
 @app.get("/users/{user_id}")